SAY 'NO' TO PLASTIC

 Every part of the wonderful flaxseed can be used in some way and is a completely biodegradable.

 It takes 2,700 litres of water to produce enough conventional cotton for just one t-shirt.
+By comparison, organic cotton only uses 243 litres (4).

 Our organic farmers use only natural methods to grow their cotton.
 No nasty pesticides or fertilisers are used.